vmkarhula/Planetarium/README.md

  - Model loading for rockets, satellites and such.
 NASA has some sweet free-to-use 3D models that could be added.
  - "Skybox" for space background or even for more experimental enviroments.
  - General visual improvements.
+ - Instancing for all kinds of neat clusters
  - ect ect...

+#### Things I plan to improve
+ - The object ownership model is a bit sketchy.
+Most of the objects have a fairly clear owner, but this could probably be done nicer with some smart pointers
+ - The renderer is constant work in progress.
+General cleanup is due at some point.

 ## External Dependencies